ibm-cloud-docs/vmwaresolutions/vsphere/vs_scalingexistingclusters.md

 # Scaling existing vSphere clusters
 {: #vs_scalingexistingclusters}

-You can scale out a VMware vSphere cluster that you ordered or saved in the {{site.data.keyword.vmwaresolutions_full}} console.
-To do so, add ESXi servers or order a FortiGate 300 Series Security Appliance HA pair for the cluster.
+You can scale out a VMware vSphere® cluster that you ordered or saved in the {{site.data.keyword.vmwaresolutions_full}} console.
+To do so, add VMware ESXi™ servers or order a FortiGate® 300 Series Security Appliance HA pair for the cluster.

-## Requirements
+## Requirements for vSphere clusters
 {: #vs_scalingexistingclusters-req}

-Ensure that you completed the following tasks:
+Ensure that you complete the following tasks:
-* If this is the first time you order an instance, ensure that you completed the tasks in the **Before you begin** section on the ordering page.
+* If you are ordering an instance for the first time, complete the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
-*  You reviewed the requirements and considerations in [Requirements and planning for vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_planning).
+*  Review the requirements and considerations in [Requirements and planning for vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_planning).
-*  You received an email with the confirmation that the cluster you want to scale is ready to use.
+*  Verify that you received an email with the confirmation that the cluster you want to scale is ready to use.

 ## Procedure to scale existing clusters
 {: #vs_scalingexistingclusters-procedure}